Omega172/Crush-Crush-Cheat/README.md

 So I looked around on steam to find a free game made in Unity and I found Crush Crush, I was not interested in the content of the game just that it was made in Unity.

+# IF THE MENU IS NOT SHOWING RUN THE GAME IN WINDOWED MODE AND EXPAND THE WINDOW BEFORE INJECTING THE CHEAT!!!

 # Dependencies
 Mono - https://www.mono-project.com/download/stable/ (Only if you want to compile this yourself)<br>
 Microsoft Visual C++ Redistributable x86 - https://aka.ms/vs/17/release/vc_redist.x86.exe<br>